byteface/pypals/README.md

 ### shortcuts

-When a pypal is running you can pass it the following commands as shortcuts:
+While a given pypal is running you can pass it the following single letter commands as shortcuts:

 r - re-run previous command. (i.e. after editing the python file)